 Canaan Bridges Consulting Inc. 3 min read

-Green start-ups are created every day.
-Not all of them will remain viable businesses, despite their breakthrough inventions.
-Canaan Bridges taps into three sustainable development-focused considerations that help green start-ups to scale up to likely companies.
+Green start-ups are created almost every day.
+Not all of these businesses will remain viable, despite their breakthrough inventions.
+Canaan Bridges taps into four sustainable development issues to consider when leveraging growth in green startups.

 IP Awareness